whwu95/PC-DARTS/README.md

 **This code is based on the implementation of  [DARTS](https://github.com/quark0/darts).**
 ## Updates
-- The implementation of random sampling is also uploaded for your consideration.
+The implementation of random sampling is also uploaded for your consideration.
-- The main file for search on ImageNet has been uploaded `train_search_imagenet.py`.

 ## Results
 ### Results on CIFAR10